 - The Catalyst Role: “Sparking Change,” Not “Meeting Needs”

 - Community Leadership: How To Tell When You’re Getting Somewhere

 - Community Initiatives: Round 2 of the Leadership Program For Community Foundations

 1991 Growth Series [download PDF]

 - Managing the Money

 1991 Community Leadership Series [download PDF]

 - The Third And Final Round

-In 1994, we produced a free-standing publication, Building Community Capacity: The Potential of Community Foundations
+In 1994, we produced a free-standing publication as a final report on the Leadership Program for Community Foundations, Building Community Capacity: The Potential of Community Foundations

 Originally appeared: Publication of Rainbow Research, Inc.